 Speaking of ropes, the clitoris is the reason why climbing those ceiling ropes in high school gym class felt so darn good!
 Squeezing and crossing your thighs around an object while rubbing can rouse orgasmic sensations, so give it a try with a toy, a hand, a penis or even your partner’s face.

 Try pressing the palm of your hand against her vulva and folding your fingers over her public mound.
-If you add a few drops of your favorite lube (I like Astroglide Natural), you can rub and grind to stimulate the internal clitoris through her labia.
+If you add a few drops of your favorite lube (I like ASTROGLIDE Natural Feel), you can rub and grind to stimulate the internal clitoris through her labia.

 Try the CAT:

 • The woman lies on her back and the man lies on top inserting his penis into the vagina.

 • He then shifts his body upwards along hers (he can rest his hands/arms beside her head) so that the base of his penis and pelvic bone press firmly against her clitoral hood and pelvic bone.

 • She wraps her feet around his calves if desired.

 • Play with synchronized rocking and rubbing movements as opposed to in-and-out thrusting.

 • You can also perform the CAT with a strap-on.